WebAssembly/spec/document/README.md

 git submodule update --init --recursive
 ```

-The rest of these instructions assume you are in the root of this repository:
+The rest of these instructions assume you are in the directory where is README is:

 ```
-cd spec
+cd spec/document
 ```

 You will need `python3.7`, and `pip`. `pip` should come with Python, if not follow [these installation instructions for `pip`](https://pip.pypa.io/en/stable/installing/), or check your system package manager for `pip3`.